khalilfarouqi/OrderWise/README.md

 2. Navigate to the project directory
 3. Configure PostgreSQL database settings in `application.properties`
 4. Configure email settings in `application.properties`
+5. Configure Infobip settings in `application.properties`
-5. Build and run the application
+6. Build and run the application

 ### Usage